Dr James FreundLecturer

 BSc Psychology (Hull), MA Creative Writing (Lancaster), PhD Creative Writing (Lancaster)

-I previously worked for civil society organizations Earth 2000 and Greenpeace, special metals firm Titanium International, bullion dealer Edward, Day & Baker, and advertising agency FCB.
+I previously worked for civil society organizations Earth 2000 and Greenpeace, Titanium International, BT and FCB.

 In my life as a practitioner, I worked on many initiatives to reduce the environmental impact of organizations and citizens.

 I would be happy to supervise thoughtful research projects connected with the psychology of markets and sustainability.
 My current PhD Researcher and co-author, Jiahui Zhao, is studying the psychology of sustainability in connection with veganism and meat-eating.
 My former PhD Researcher and co-author, Dr. Erik Jacobi, is now a Lecturer at Essex University.

 31/10/2007 → …